 This article do not provide solutions to the challenges, it merely highlights them.
-The next article in the series will focus on the solutions.
+You can read our solutions for Building a successful online store.

 Perhaps one key area Nigerians have seen improved infrastructure in the past five years is in internet accessibility.
-Nigerians now enjoy more reliable and efficient internet access than say power or roads.
+Nigerians now enjoy more reliable, cost-effective, and efficient internet access than say power or roads.

 Although each time infrastructure is mentioned the minds of Nigerians usually go to roads, power, and the like, these are not the only infrastructure shortcoming you need to be aware of.
 For example, a lot of Nigerians leave beside a red container (sometime it could be green), at the back of Zenith Bank, opposite a huge Iroko tree, in other words, they do not have valid addresses.